TugboatQA/docs/content/building-a-preview/administer-previews/change-or-update-previews.md

 4. Runs commands from the `update` section of the configuration.
 5. Runs commands from the `build` section of the configuration.

-This process takes longer than a [Refresh](#refresh-previews), so you should mainly use this if you need to pull new Docker images, or run commands from `init` in your config.yml.
+When you're not [using a Base Preview](../../work-with-base-previews/), this process takes longer than a [Refresh](#refresh-previews), so you should mainly use this if you need to pull new Docker images, or run commands from `init` in your config.yml.
+However, if you are using a Base Preview, Rebuild is the faster update process.

 For more info about build phases, see:
 [the build process: explained](../../preview-deep-dive/how-previews-work/#the-build-process-explained).